 NO PERSON IS PERMITTED TO RUN A BUSINESS ON THE PROPERTY OF SILVERDALE GUN CLUB…This includes and is not limited to:

-- Selling of reloads, bullets, ammunition, equipment or firearms including any related firearm goods for profit.
-You are welcome to sell personal firearm and ammunition.
+- Selling of reloads, bullets, ammunition, equipment, or firearms including any related firearm goods for profit.
+You are welcome to sell personal firearms and ammunition.

 - No person shall charge another to use personal firearms or resale ammunition for profit.

 - No person(s) are welcome to run courses or training for profit.